Thomas Bragg

+Biography

 Born in Warrenton, North Carolina, to a middle-class, slaveowning family, Bragg attended Warrenton Academy and later graduated from Captain Partridge’s American Literary, Scientific & Military Academy (now known as Norwich University – The Military College of Vermont).
 He was admitted to the bar in 1833 and commenced practice in Jackson, North Carolina.
 He was a member of the North Carolina General Assembly from 1842 to 1843 and became the prosecuting attorney for Northampton County.
 He successfully ran for governor of North Carolina and served from 1855 to 1859.
 He then took a seat in the United States Senate, serving from 1859 until the start of the Civil War in 1861.
 He served as chairman of the Committee on Claims in the thirty-sixth congress.
 He resigned and was expelled for siding with the Confederacy.
 Confederate President Jefferson Davis appointed Bragg Attorney General of the Confederate States; he served from 1861 until his resignation in 1862.
 In 1870, Bragg served as special counsel in the impeachment proceedings of Governor William Woods Holden, related to the latter's efforts to curb the influence of the Ku Klux Klan in Reconstruction-era North Carolina.
 He continued to practice law until his death in 1872, and was also chairman of the central executive committee of the North Carolina Democratic Party (then called the Democratic-Conservative Party) as of 1870.
 He was interred in Oakwood Cemetery in Raleigh, North Carolina.

 His home at Jackson, the Amis-Bragg House, was listed on the National Register of Historic Places in 2003.